No really, see, it says above that this blog post is a 21-minute read!!!

 Most people are impatient.
 And given the amount of content we have access to these days, it’s best to do all you can to attract people’s attention as soon as possible.
 And what’s better than doing so with your profile name?

-Choose a profile name that leaves no doubt in a drifter’s mind (as in, a random Pinner’s mind) who you are and what you do.
+Choose a profile name that leaves no doubt in a drifter’s mind who you are and what you do.

 For example, here’s my Pinterest profile name:

-For me, it was important to have my blog name on my profile name.
-I’m trying to get the name out, associate with blogging and designing, and so, having the name there is important for brand awareness.
-Also, I want people to know what to expect as soon as they see the profile name.
-The second part — “Blog+Design” serves that purpose.
+For me, it was important to have my blog name on my profile name for brand awareness.
+I also want people to know what to expect from my account as soon as they see the profile name.
+The second part — “Blogging + Design + Marketing Tips & Templates” — serves that purpose.

 “BLOG/BUSINESS NAME | WHAT OTHERS CAN LEARN FROM YOU/YOUR BLOG/BUSINESS”